lelutin/puppet-asterisk/README.md

    keys, respectively.
 To ensure that 'monitor-type' is not present in the config file, simply leave it out (as opposed to the previous behaviour of the option that required an empty string for this).

+ * Some default values were removed and some others were modified to be closer to default Debian config files.
+You should verify that new values or variables that disappear won't have an impact on your setup.

 Patches and Testing
 -------------------